 Mr. Garcia has served on a number of Boards of Directors, including the Global, U.S. and Latin American Boards of MasterCard International and the Electronic Transactions Association.
 Mr. Garcia also served with Atlanta’s Mayor, Hon.
 Kasim Reed on the Atlanta Committee for Progress, a group of business leaders seeking solutions to critical issues facing the city of Atlanta.
 Mr. Garcia also served on the executive committee of the Metropolitan Atlanta Chamber of Commerce for five years.

-Currently, Mr. Garcia is a Director of The Dun & Bradstreet Corporation (NYSE:DNB), West Corporation (NASDAQ-GS: WSTC) and SunTrust Banks, Inc. (NYSE:STI).
+Currently, Mr. Garcia is a Director of The Dun & Bradstreet Corporation (NYSE:DNB), West Corporation (NASDAQ-GS: WSTC), SunTrust Banks, Inc. (NYSE:STI) and Payment Alliance International.
 He was appointed by the Governor of Georgia to serve on the Georgia Public Telecommunications Commission.
 He is also a Trustee and Vice Chair of the Woodruff Arts Center, and a Life Trustee and former Chairman of Pace Academy in Atlanta, Georgia.